Red Faction: Guerrilla: Plot

-Alec Mason, a mining engineer, arrives on Mars Tharsis Region to reunite with his brother Dan and begin a new life.
+Alec Mason, a mining engineer, arrives on Mars's Tharsis region to reunite with his brother Dan and begin a new life.
 While on work detail, Dan testifies about the Earth Defense Force's (EDF) cruelty to the Martian people and asks Alec to join the Red Faction, of which Dan is a member.
 Dan is soon after gunned down by air support from an EDF assault team.
 Alec is rescued by Red Faction guerrillas and reluctantly becomes a freedom fighter for the group alongside avid inventor "Sam" Samanya, rambling psychotic Randy Jenkins, and commander Hugo Davies.
 Between Davies's command and Alec's skill and bravery, the EDF are quickly driven out of the sector known as Parker.

 The campaign against the EDF continues in the Dust sector, and Alec is eventually assigned to routine surveillance of the Marauders, a mysterious and violent warrior tribe living in the inhospitable Badlands, in hopes of recovering stolen weapons.
 Alec tracks them to an abandoned Ultor base that promptly comes under massive assault from the EDF.
 During the fracas, Alec escapes with a device called the Nano Forge.
 This brings attention to Admiral Kobel, commander of a powerful warship called the Hydra, along with General Roth, commander of the EDF forces on Mars, who declares Alec an outlaw.
 Roth turns his attention to Dust and the EDF responds by pulling out of the sector and ordering the artillery base in the Free Fire Zone to bomb Dust into oblivion.
 Alec is tasked with saving members of the Red Faction and intel on the EDF from the bombardment, which he succeeds in doing.

 Alec temporarily loses faith in the movement, citing that no matter how determined their efforts are, the EDF will simply bomb them to submission.
 However, Sam analyzes the Nano Forge and discovers it can create catastrophic nanites that can disintegrate any object.
 She builds a prototype rifle from the device and entrusts it to Alec's care.